+LC-PUFAs or long chain polyunsaturated fatty acids are mainly found in the form of two families of conditionally essential fatty acids: omega-3 (n-3) and omega-6 (n-6) fatty acids.
 Essential fatty acids are fatty acids that cannot be synthesized within the human body, and therefore must be obtained from the diet.

-There are two families of essential fatty acids: omega-3 (n-3) and omega-6 (n-6) fatty acids.
-As these fatty acids are not saturated with hydrogen (H) atoms (and contain more than one double bond between the atoms) they are called 'polyunsaturated fatty acids' (PUFAs).
-Most PUFAs are of plant and fatty fish origin.
+Conditionally essential fatty acids are fatty acids where limited endogenous production occurs but it is insufficient to meet the nutritional requirements.
+Fatty acids that are not saturated with hydrogen (H) atoms (and contain more than one double bond between the atoms) are called 'polyunsaturated fatty acids' (PUFAs).
+Long chain polyunsaturated fatty acids LC-PUFAs) possess a chain of 20 or more carbon molecules.
+Most LC-PUFAs are of plant and fatty fish origin.

+There are three major types of omega-3 fatty acids that are ingested in foods and used by the body:

+- The alpha-linolenic acid (ALA)

+- The LC-PUFAs eicosapentaenoic acid (EPA)

-There are three major types of omega-3 fatty acids that are ingested in foods and used by the body: alphalinolenic acid (ALA) and the long-chain polyunsaturated fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Once eaten, the body converts ALA to EPA and DHA, the two types of omega-3 fatty acids more readily used by the body.
+- And the docosahexaenoic acid (DHA).

+Once eaten, the body converts very limited amounts of ALA to EPA and DHA, the two types of omega-3 fatty acids most readily utilised by the body.
+However, for the vast majority of individuals the level of conversion is so low that ALA does not make a useful contribution to their metabolic requirement of EPA and DHA.

 Most omega-6 fatty acids are consumed in the diet from vegetable oils as linoleic acid (LA).
-Linoleic acid is converted in the body to the long-chain polyunsaturated fatty acids gamma-linolenic acid (GLA) and arachidonic acid (AA).
-AA can also be consumed directly from meat, and GLA can be ingested from several plant-based oils.
+Linoleic acid is converted in the body to the long-chain polyunsaturated fatty acids gamma-linolenic acid (GLA) and arachidonic acid (ARA).
+Limited quantities of ARA can be obtained from the diet by the consumption of some meat and egg products.
+GLA can be ingested from several plant-based oils (e.g. borage oil and evening primrose oil).